clay/clay-kiln/docs/api.md

 `utils` | various utilities, useful for plugins `validators` | object containing all validators. attach custom validators here

+### Custom Validators

+You may add custom validation to `window.kiln.validators`.
+A validator should export `label`, `description`, `type` (either `error` or `warning`), and a `validate` method.
+The `validate` method receives the whole page `state`, so validators can be extremely flexible.

+Most validators concern themselves with components and/or fields, and should make use of the helper functions in `kiln.utils.validationHelpers` such as `forEachComponent` and `forEachField`.
+The built-in validators such as [`required`](https://github.com/clay/clay-kiln/blob/master/lib/validators/built-in/required.js) are good examples to work off of.

+Validators must return an array of errors (or warnings), where each issue includes `uri`, and `field` properties.
+Optionally, an issue may include `location` (which creates a link to the relevant form) and `preview` (which displays context for an issue).

+> #### info::Validating The DOM
+>
+> While validators may do DOM lookups to determine validity, remember that DOM lookups are slow compared to reducing on the `state` object directly.
+Please keep this in mind when writing validators that only concern themselves with page/component/etc data.

 ### Utilities

 Kiln exports a number of JavaScript utils to the browser in the `window.kiln.utils` object.